 Need to feed your sourdough starter but are not sure what to do with the discard?
 Don’t toss it!
-This collection of over 18 of the best sourdough discard recipes will inspire you to put that extra starter to good use.
-There’s something here for everyone, from sweet treats and fluffy pancakes to salty snacks and desserts.
+This collection of over 15 of the best sourdough discard recipes will inspire you to put that extra starter to good use.
+There’s something here for everyone, from sweet treats and fluffy pancakes to savory favorites and desserts.

-Using discard recipes is a smart and sustainable way to reduce waste in your kitchen—and it opens the door to dozens of flavorful dishes!
-Most discard recipes are quick to prep, and the natural tang from the starter adds a depth of flavor you can’t get from traditional batters or doughs.
-Plus, the acidity from the starter improves texture in everything from pancakes to muffins and more.
+Using discard recipes is a smart and sustainable way to reduce waste in your kitchen!
+Most discard recipes are quick to prep and the natural tang from the starter adds a depth of flavor you can’t get from traditional batters or doughs.
+Plus, the acidity from the starter improves texture in every recipe.

-The best part?
-These easy sourdough discard recipes don’t require your starter to be active.
-It can go straight from the counter or freezer into your next bake since it’s not for leavening.
-Just make sure it’s at room temperature before mixing it into your mixture for the best results.
-You’ll be amazed at how versatile and delicious an excess starter can be.
+These easy sourdough discard recipes don’t require your starter to be recently fed.
+It can go straight from the counter or refrigerator into your next bake since it’s not for leavening.
+You’ll be amazed at how easy and delicious an excess starter can be.

 Content Covered Here